-In the Maldives, Ooredoo launched the Young Entrepreneurs Program for aspiring youth and continued its Free Distance Learning Program with Maldives Polytechnic via the Ooredoo Smart Campus.
+Entrepreneurs Program for aspiring youth and continued its Free Distance Learning Program with Maldives Polytechnic via the Ooredoo Smart Campus.
 It also sponsored the Millennium Youth Ambassadors Program by the Regional Alliance for Fostering Youth.
 Ooredoo also connected libraries in Myanmar to the internet through the Beyond Access initiative, and supported educational initiatives in Palestine in partnership with the Ministry of Education.

-Ooredoo saw strong success with its mobile health clinics in Indonesia, Myanmar and Tunisia.
+Tunisia.
 In Qatar, Ooredoo launched the Cancer Awareness Centre with the Qatar Cancer Society and sponsored the International Conference on Primary Health Care.
-Ooredoo also sponsored clean water and disaster response initiatives with the Red Cross in Myanmar; supported people with disabilities in Algeria; and celebrated World Autism Awareness Day in Oman with the Al Wafa Rehabilitation Centre for Disabled Children.
+Ooredoo also sponsored clean water and disaster response initiatives with the Red Cross in Myanmar; supported people with disabilities in Algeria: and celebrated World Autism Awareness Day in Oman with the Al Wafa Rehabilitation Centre for Disabled Children.

-Ooredoo launched technology incubators in Kuwait and the Maldives; and in the Maldives launched a Smart Cities programme and a Social Innovation Camp with the United Nations Development Programme.
+Social Innovation Camp with the United Nations Development Programme.
 Ooredoo also hosted digital literacy and coding classes in Indonesia, and sponsored a Small and Medium-Sized Enterprises Forum in Oman.